 DQ1 indicates whether a Write-to-Buffer operation was aborted.
-Under these conditions DQ1 produces a 1.
+Under these conditions DQ1 produces a "1".
 The system must issue the Write-to-Buffer-Abort-Reset command sequence to return the device to reading array data.
-See Write Buffer on page 20 for more details.
+See Write Buffer section for more details.

-Table 32.
+Table 27.
 Write Operation Status